 The continued lack of British reconnaissance, even though it has been 20 days since the last attack.

-The piecemeal nature of Burgoyne’s attack – like Gates before him, he left a large portion of his army to the rear (granted this is considered a reconnaissance in force, but it was an incredible risk to take such a large force when his army was shrinking rapidly – he had, in effect, split his force, and endangered the ability of his main body to attack as such the next day).
+The piecemeal nature of Burgoyne’s attack – like Gates before him, he left a large portion of his army to the rear (granted, this is considered a reconnaissance in force, but it was an incredible risk to take such a large force when his army was shrinking rapidly – he had, in effect, split his force, and endangered the ability of his main body to attack as such the next day).
 Like the 1st engagement, he had endangered a column of 2000 men who could not be supported by the rest of the army.

 Burgoyne’s continued faith in the English Regular to defeat the enemy, no matter what the odds. (overconfidence/underestimation of the enemy) Possibly a smaller scouting force to determine enemy strength, then a ‘roll of the dice’ with everything he had to mass on American weakness would have been a better option.